 Thank you.

-We have a question from Mike Sisson from Wells Fargo.
+We have a question from Mike Sism from Wells Fargo.

 Good morning, Mike.
 Hey, guys.
 Nice start to the year.
-Frank, when you look at your outlook for sales in 2020, given the environment, still doesn't seem easy, but if you do that, the low end 2.5%, pretty good achievement there.
+Thank you.
+Frank, when you look at your outlook for sales in 2020, given the environment, still doesn't seem easy.
+But if you do that, the low end 2.5%, pretty good achievement there.
 But can you maybe walk through some of the components?
-I know you'll have some pricing there, you'll have some acquisitions, effects will be a negative, and just want to get a clearer feel for what your volume outlook will be this year.
+I know you'll have some pricing there.
+You'll have some acquisitions.
+FX will be a negative.
+And just want to get a clearer feel for what your volume outlook will be this year.

 So I think you'll see some better volume growth in consumer versus what we reflected in the first quarter.
-As I had commented earlier, we're seeing some nice pickups in some of the now being integrated construction products group companies, like New Dura and Drive It.
+As I had commented earlier, we're seeing some nice pickups in some of the now being integrated construction product group companies like New Dura and Drive-It.
 And so I think for the balance of this year, we can pick up some revenue growth just by expanding the specification and sales and distribution more broadly for those businesses.
 That doesn't last forever, but that's still going on.
-And then we'll have pockets in our performance coatings group, like our carb line business, to continue to put up solid numbers.
+And then we'll have pockets in our performance coatings group like our carb line business to continue to put up solid numbers.
 And so those are the things that make us feel like we'll hit the bottom end of that.
 The other thing that's worth noting is most of the acquisition activity that we reported in Q1 and that will impact Q2 starts to be annualized.
 So at this stage, there isn't much in the way of acquisition activity planned for the second half of the year.

-So our small to medium sized acquisition program is generally alive and well.
-I will tell you that our pipeline is a little thinner than it's been for a while, in part because we've got most of the leaders of RPM focused on executing on our map to growth program.
-And so we're working on that.
-And I think that'll continue to be an important part of adding revenues and leveraging into our bottom line in the coming years.
-But as I commented a minute ago, the second half of this year will likely not have much acquisition impact because of how we're annualizing transactions that were done last year.
-And I think a small lull in acquisition activity that we hope to see pick up.
+So our small to medium-sized acquisition program is generally alive and well.
+I will tell you that our pipeline is a little thinner than it's been for a while, in part because we've got most of the leaders of RPM involved. focused on executing on our map to growth program.
+And so we're working on that, and I think that'll continue to be an important part of adding revenues and leveraging it to our bottom line in the coming years.
+But as I commented a minute ago, the second half of this year will likely not have much acquisition impact because of how we're annualizing transactions that were done last year. and I think a small lull in acquisition activity that we hope to see pick up.

 Great.
 Thank you.